Mathabhanga I: Livelihood

 In the Mathabhanga I CD block in 2011, among the class of total workers, cultivators numbered 46,317 and formed 47.24%, agricultural labourers numbered 30,606 and formed 31.21%, household industry workers numbered 1,676 and formed 1.71% and other workers numbered 19,457 and formed 19.84%.
 Total workers numbered 98,056 and formed 44.94% of the total population, and non-workers numbered 120,135 and formed 55.06% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

 There are 101 inhabited villages in the Mathabhanga I CD block, as per the District Census Handbook, Cooch Behar, 2011.
-100% villages have power supply.
+All the villages have power supply.
 98 villages (97.03%) have drinking water supply.
 23 villages (22.77%) have post offices.
 81 villages (80.20%) have telephones (including landlines, public call offices and mobile phones).
 43 villages (42.57%) have pucca (paved) approach roads and 23 villages (22.77%) have transport communication (includes bus service, rail facility and navigable waterways).
 16 villages (15.84%) have agricultural credit societies and 6 villages (5.94%) have banks.